 America observes National Iced Tea Month throughout the month of June.
 Iced tea is an easy-to-make, delicious beverage that has been a part of American homes for nearly two centuries.
 This delicious drink is not just an excellent thirst quencher but also quite nutritious.
 Iced tea is often flavored with lemons, oranges, and herbs, which keeps you energized throughout the day.
 Since the beverage is low in caffeine, it can be enjoyed by children, too.
 Iced tea can be brewed at home, drunk from cans, or made instantly from an iced tea mix.
 Iced tea can also be frozen and enjoyed as iced tea lollies.
 It truly is a versatile beverage!
+If you want to celebrate in style, check out our guide to gifts for tea lovers.

 History of National Iced Tea Month